Y-Helios/y-helios.github.io/_pages/about.md

 # 💫 About Me

 My name is Han Yang.
-I am a first-year PhD student at the University of Virginia, coadvised by [Prof.Tianhao Wang](https://tianhao.wang/) and [Prof. Jundong Li](https://jundongli.github.io/).
+I am now a first-year graduate student at the Texas A&M University, fortunately advised by [Prof.Zhiyuan Yu](https://zhiyuanyu.org/).

-I received my B.Eng in Cyber Security from Sichuan University in 2024.
+I received my M.S. in Computer Science from the University of Virginia.
+Prior to that, I earned my B.Eng. in Cybersecurity from Sichuan University.

 <!--And I'm also honored to have been advised by [Prof.Jinyuan Jia](https://jinyuan-jia.github.io/) during my summer internship. -->